BEAT THE CROWDS: EARLY MORNING LONDON

 A VISUAL JOURNEY THROUGH TIME

 St. James's Station 'Broadway' exit (opposite Conrad Hotel).
 I'll be outside wearing a blue "Westminster Guides" lanyard.
 If you arrive early - Starbucks/Pret/Costa are adjacent.
 7am start.
-Please WhatsApp +447503734575 for Live Location if late.
 Catch up point: Westminster Abbey West Door.

 We conclude our walk in Mayfair on Burlington Gardens.
 I'll ensure everyone is oriented for their next destination.
 You are perfectly placed for a stylish breakfast at nearby favourites like Cecconi’s, The Wolseley, or Fortnum & Mason.
 Alternatively, Pret and Starbucks are also close by.

-We leave the modern station behind and immediately enter the 18th century.
+We leave the St James's Park tube station behind us and immediately enter the 18th century.
 Queen Anne’s Gate is one of London's most beautiful and best-preserved streets.
 As we walk, we’ll enjoy the absolute morning stillness—a perfect "secret" introduction to the city's history before we reach the Abbey.

 Stand before the Great West Door in the morning stillness.
 This is the stage for the Coronation of King Charles III and the funeral of Queen Elizabeth II.
 We'll trace the history of royal weddings and events that have shaped the nation for a thousand years.